The Society of Recorder Players, Beds. & North Herts. Branch

 At the moment, unfortunately, we don’t have the facilities to cope with beginners – though we may be able to help by suggesting a teacher for you.
 However if you can play the basic notes, read music, and sight-read to a basic level, then why not come along and see how you get on?
 Players from intermediate standard upwards will almost certainly find something to suit them, as we try to have a good mix of music from the renaissance through to contemporary pieces at each meeting.

 An associated group, the Peregrine Recorder Orchestra, is always on the lookout for competent, reliable players and meets fortnightly in Ickwell, near Biggleswade, in rural Bedfordshire.
-The PRO is dedicated to raising money for other charities, and gives around three concerts per year.
+The PRO is dedicated to raising money for other charities, and gives around three concerts per year as well as making occasional school visits.

 What do we bring?